Perinatal Mood and Anxiety Disorders (PMAD)

-Emergency Hotlines are available all the time.
-If you have thoughts of hurting yourself or others, you need to get help right now.
-Here are some reliable resources for immediate help:
+Emergency Hotlines are language-accessible and available at all times.
+If you have thoughts of hurting yourself or others, please seek help immediately.
+Below are some reliable resources for immediate help:

 911 Non-Emergency Help

 If you are looking for support or resources, please visit the sites and phone lines below.
 Note: Hotlines are available immediately.
 Helplines (or Warmlines) may not respond right away but should get back to you within 48 hours.

 - Call or text 1-800-944-4773 (Text en Espanol: 971-203-7773)

 - Volunteers return messages during business hours.
 They will listen, answer questions, offer encouragement and connect you with local resources as needed.

 - Available Monday through Friday, 8:30 am-4:30 pm

 - For pregnant and postpartum women, birthing people and parents of children ages 0-5 to receive information about programs available at Hennepin Healthcare.

 - Leave a message and a staff member will call you back within two business days.